earlejam/effective-java-notes/README.md

 - Consider the performance consequences of your API design decisions
 - It is a very bad idea to warp an API to achieve good performance
 - Measure performance before and after each attempted optimization
-- Profiling tools can help you decide where to focus your optimization efforts
+- Profiling tools can help you decide where to focus your optimization efforts (e.g. JMH benchmarking tool)

 #### 68. Adhere to generally accepted naming conventions